tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 > An acceptance test is a set of examples or a specification that helps the customer "accept" that a system behaves as intended.

 What would help a customer "accept" a system works as intended?
-The customer gains confidence if they're able to define requirements and see how varying inputs affect the behaviour of a running system.
-For example, the customer might document their expectations, verifying against running code or via a demo.
+The customer gains confidence if they're able to define requirements and see those requirements manifest as behaviour in a running system.
+For example, the customer might define their expectations and verify these against running code in a demo.
 The important point here is that the customer's criteria for acceptance are recorded and verified against a running system.

 Recording the runtime behaviour of a system after the fact is only half the story.
 Deciding _what_ that behaviour should be before starting work is the tricky part.
 Getting input from customers before building out the system is useful in ensuring we build the _right_ system.
 Acceptance tests are a great vehicle for discussing and formalising these requirements.